 Review Summary: A near-perfect pop album that features the timeless "Walking In Memphis," which other artists have attempted to cover, yet fail to hold a candle to the original.
-Other heartwarming cuts can be found here on Cohn's debut.

 I'm sure you've experienced something similar to the story I'm about to tell: you're riding in the car with your parents, or anybody else for that matter, and the radio is on.
 Through the infomercials for Lasik eye surgery, or Metabolife, or whatever product is being advertised, you also listen to whatever music is playing, or in the very least, scan the radio for a station that catches your ear.
 A few years ago, I was riding with my mother, when an infectious piano-driven intro caught my attention, leaving me spellbound for the duration of the track.